Maximum residue levels for fuberidazole

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU proposes to set MRLs for fuberidazole to the LOD for all products
+EU sets MRLs for fuberidazole at the LOD for all products

-Draft Commission Regulation amending Annexes II, III and V to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for chlorpropham, fuberidazole, ipconazole, methoxyfenozide, S-metolachlor and triflusulfuron in or on certain products
+Commission Regulation (EU) 2025/1163 as regards maximum residue levels for chlorpropham, fuberidazole, ipconazole, methoxyfenozide, S-metolachlor and triflusulfuron in or on certain products

 What is changing and why?

-Fuberidazole is no longer permitted for use in the European Union, therefore the EU proposes to set all maximum residue levels (MRLs) for fuberidazole at the product-specific limits of determination (LODs).
-The LOD on some cereals (wheat, rye, oats, and barley) will be lowered from 0.05 to 0.01 mg/kg.
+Fuberidazole is no longer permitted for use in the European Union, therefore the EU decided to set all maximum residue levels (MRLs) for fuberidazole at the product-specific limits of determination (LODs).
+The LOD on some cereals (wheat, rye, oats, and barley) are lowered from 0.05 to 0.01 mg/kg.
 (The LOD is the lowest level that can be detected using the most modern and reliable analytical methods.)

 Actions